qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 1. Import the required libraries and initialize the numpy alias.
 2. Define the equation using :class:`.Alias`.
-3. Solve the equation using existing solvers.
+3. Solve the right-hand side function using existing solvers.
-4. Register custom functions using :meth:`.Alias.register_function` method.
+4. Register custom solvers using :meth:`.Alias.register_function` method.
 5. Solve using the custom function.